Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Engineering: Factors Influencing Carbon Credit Prices

 Macroeconomic indicators and stock market performance also significantly influence carbon credit prices.
-Economic growth often acorganisations increased industrial production and energy consumption, thereby raising the demand for carbon emissions and driving up carbon credit prices.
+Economic growth often accompanies increased industrial production and energy consumption, thereby raising the demand for carbon emissions and driving up carbon credit prices.
 Moreover, stock market indices, such as the Euro Stoxx 50 and S\&P 500, play a critical role in the carbon market, particularly during periods of economic prosperity.
 However, in certain markets, such as China, the relationship between stock market performance and carbon prices may be negative, indicating that market maturity and investor expectations influence price fluctuations \cite{n1,n2,n3,n5,n7,n8,n13,n14,n15,n16}.
-Numerous studies have also validated the relationship between economic indicators and carbon prices.
-For example, \cite{n2} justifies the positive relationship between macroeconomic development and carbon prices using the Vector Error Correction (VEC) Model.

 Regulatory policies have a significant impact on the carbon market.
-In the short term, stringent carbon regulation policies may increase compliance costs for organisations, thereby depressing carbon prices.
+In the short term, stringent carbon regulation policies may increase compliance costs for organizations, thereby depressing carbon prices.
 However, as market mechanisms improve, the sensitivity of carbon prices to policy information may increase, potentially leading to positive impacts in the long run.
 Additionally, the price linkage between international carbon markets is another key consideration, particularly the positive impact of European carbon markets on China's carbon market, which has become more evident since 2020 \cite{n4,n7,n9,n10}.